Get the Tata Capital App to apply for Loans & manage your account. Download Now

 2. Opportunity Cost: Funds tied up in working capital could be invested in higher-return opportunities.

-3. Seasonal Variations: Depending on the nature of the business, working capital needs may fluctuate seasonally, affecting cash management.
+3. Seasonal Variations: Depending on the nature of the business, the need of working capital may fluctuate seasonally, affecting cash management.

 4. Dependency on External Factors: External factors like economic downturns and market changes can impact working capital requirements.